Digital Twins

 NUS Campus Digital Twin

-I was brought in halfway to turn around the UX/UI of the project, and was successful in doing so.
-We are now on track to finish this project in April.
+I was brought in halfway to turn around the the project, and was successful in doing so.
+The project was officially launched in Sep 2024

 Designing for 2D, 3D, and Data